g-gualeni/QtNoid2/DEVELOPMENT.md

      - [x] Save restore recent file

 - [x] Add the screenshot command
-- [ ] Add the debug menu that can save current config to app resources?
+- [x] Add the debug menu that can save current config to app resources?
-- [ ] Restore app config file from resources, the first time.
+- [x] Restore app config file from resources, the first time.
+- [x] Save Dataset command and dialog
+- [ ] Create new Dataset command and dialog